 The chief disadvantage is that their fidelity to the actual condition and real patients may not be clear.

 Establishing biobanks and reagent repositories

-As a patient community grows, establishing biobanks with patient cell lines and repositories of reagents (such as antibodies) can accelerate research and make it easier to compare and reproduce results between research labs.
+As a patient community grows, establishing biobanks with cell lines and repositories of reagents can accelerate research and make it easier to compare and reproduce results between research labs.

 Patient communities will likely want to partner with an existing medical research institute such as a university, the NIH or a non-profit such as Sanford-Burnham-Prebys or Coriell for biobanking of cell lines and tissues.

-Because patient tissue is extremely valuable, communities should also consider creating a procedure for donating patient bodies to aid in investigation of the disorder, should patients or parents choose to do so.
+Because patient tissue is extremely valuable, communities should also consider creating a procedure for donating the bodies of deceased patients to aid in investigation of the disorder, should patients or parents choose to do so.

 Creating model organisms

 Creating model organisms – such as flies, mice, worms and yeast – can aid interpretation of variants during diagnosis, in understanding the mechanism of harm and in validating compounds during drug development.